matthew-brett/curious-git/curious_journey.rst

 To finish, you make the second of the two commits.
 Remember the sequence:

-* Copy any changes for the next commit from the working tree to the staging area;
+* copy any changes for the next commit from the working tree to the staging area;
-* Make the commit by taking a snapshot of the staging area.
+* cake the commit by taking a snapshot of the staging area.

 You copy the rest of the changes to the staging area: